-38Moreover, in 1917-1918, the beginning of a rapid three digit annual inflation could add some noise over the signal.
+39Moreover, in 1917-1918, the beginning of a rapid three digit annual inflation could add some noise to the signal.
+Alternate WWI series based on a 'bottom/add' methodology rather than the 'top/deduct' (see [Atk03], p.16& 17) adopted here are currently constructed.